franktakes/gephi-tutorial/README.md

 ### Prior knowledge
 The tutorial assumes familiarity with CSV files and their manipulation; it is, comparatively, rather data-centered.
 Conceptually, it is assumed that at least some exposure to common network analysis concepts such as nodes, edges, degree, centrality and community structure has taken place.
-Still, without understanding these concepts in detail, it should be possible to follow the tutorial.
+Still, without understanding these concepts in detail, it should be possible to follow the tutorial and enjoy the beauty of networks and their visualizations.

 ### Referencing
 Do you want to reference this tutorial?
 Please use the following format: